mariadb-corporation/mariadb-columnstore-api/python/docs/reference/types.rst

 getColumn()
 -----------

-.. cpp:function:: ColumnStoreSystemCatalogColumn& ColumnStoreSystemCatalogTable::getColumn(const std::string& columnName)
+.. py:method:: ColumnStoreSystemCatalogTable.getColumn(columnName)

    Retrieves the column information for a specified column by name

    :param columnName: The name of the column to retrieve
    :returns: The column information
-   :raises ColumnStoreNotFound: If the column is not found
+   :raises RuntimeError: If the column is not found

-.. cpp:function:: ColumnStoreSystemCatalogColumn& ColumnStoreSystemCatalogTable::getColumn(uint16_t columnNumber)
+.. py:method:: ColumnStoreSystemCatalogTable.getColumn(columnNumber)

    Retrieves the column information for a specified column by number starting at zero

    :param columnNumber: The number of the column to retrieve starting at ``0``
    :returns: The column information
-   :raises ColumnStoreNotFound: If the column is not found
+   :raises RuntimeError: If the column is not found

 ColumnStoreSystemCatalogColumn Class
 ====================================

-.. cpp:class:: ColumnStoreSystemCatalogColumn
+.. py:class:: ColumnStoreSystemCatalogColumn

    A class containing information about a specific column in the system catalog.
-Should be instantiated using :cpp:func:`ColumnStoreSystemCatalogTable::getColumn`.
+Should be instantiated using :py:meth:`ColumnStoreSystemCatalogTable.getColumn`.

    .. note::
       The system catalog stores schema, table and column names as lower case and therefore the functions only return lower case names.
 Since version 1.1.4 we make case insensitive matches.